How do ingredients in organic and natural skin care products differ?

 Q. Are all synthetic ingredients automatically bad, and are all organic and natural ingredients good for the skin?

-A. In all honesty there are good and bad in each category.
+A. In all honesty, there is good and bad in each category.

 You have to remember, there are many natural and organic ingredients that are not good for the skin.

-As of 2014, there are still no approved International standards for labeling natural skin care products as organic, neither is there an agreed definition of the cosmetics industry.
+A: As of 2014, there are still no approved international standards for labelling natural skin care products as organic.
+Neither is there an agreed definition of the cosmetics industry.

 Q. How do companies get away with claiming their products are organic, when they are clearly not?